oorestisime/oasome/src/md/mayan/index.md

 ![Uxmal pyramid](uxmal.jpg)

 There are a lot of structures to explore with the most beautiful being the pyramid of the Magician.
-It is different from the other pyramid we explored mainly due to its curvy sides, and its huge height.
+It is different from the other pyramids we explored mainly due to its curvy sides, and its huge height.

 ![Uxmal ruins](uxmal3.jpg)